tytydraco/yessleep/out/My_Son_Keeps_Me_Locked_Away_in_a_Room.md

 When 7:00 AM comes, I'll be ready.
 I might be damaged.
 Might be slow.
 But I'm not stupid.

-But I wonder... will the real Mr. Jax let me leave?
+But I wonder... what do I need to do to get Mr. Jax to let me leave?
+Mr. Jax...
+He is it!
+The one!
 The one who scratches at my door at night?
 The one who makes the house groan?
 The one who waits in the dark with patience that feels ancient and hungry?

 Not anymore.

+I can stand up to Mr. Jax!

 UPDATE: It's nearly 7 AM.
 I can hear movement outside my door.
 Footsteps.
 Too many footsteps for one person.
 I've been up all night.
 Found more writing hidden in this room.
 Under the carpet.
 Behind the dresser.
 Lisa and Tommy were trying to warn me.
 Daniel isn't Daniel.
 Hasn't been for years.
 Something else wears him now.
 Something old.
 Something patient.
 Something that's been collecting our family one by one.
+My son Tommy left behind a drawing of Mr. Jax.
+It's unlike anything I've ever seen.

 The door is opening now.
 Time to find out what Mr. Jax really looks like.